ermlikeyeah/ermlikeyeah.github.io/_posts/2016-11-22-mentor-offer-redux.markdown

 Sorry if you got in touch.
 I hold my hands up.
 My bad.

 Anyway, the offer still stands.
 The past six months is the first time in about 10 years I’ve not really been mentoring someone.
 And it’s something I miss.
 I like to give something back.
+If my skills, knowledge, and/or experience could help you as a person or your career, I’d be up for that!

-So if you fancy it – and ‘it’ would be hooking up every six weeks or so for about a year – [drop me a line](/contact).
+So if you fancy it – and ‘it’ would be hooking up every six weeks or so for about a year – [drop me a line](/contact) with a little note why we could be a good match.
+I will get back to you this time, promise.